 |Pain is not particularly affected by sitting, although it might get worse after sitting for quite a while (longer than an hour).||Pain is clearly aggravated by sitting with knees bent.
 When you get up, it hurts more than it did when you sat down.|

 |You do not have any obvious structural problems in the legs.||You are a little knock-kneed, have flat feet, or kneecaps that seem to be kind of at a funny angle.|

 |Symptoms tend to be quite consistent and predictable, with only minimal changes in the intensity of the epicentre over time, and almost no change in the exact location of the hottest spot.||PFPS may also have consistent symptoms, in which case you can’t really check either side for this point.
 However, if you experience seemingly mysterious fluctuations in intensity or location — if you find that the problem is just not very predictable — this is a strong indicator that you have PFPS, not ITBS, so you should check this side.|

-|I have published an enormous, exhaustively detailed pair of tutorials about each of these knee pain conditions.
+|PainScience.com has very detailed tutorials about each of these knee pain conditions.
 Now that you have a better idea what kind of knee pain you have, read more about it.
 Much more!
-Fun fact: after publishing this document for eight years now, I have quite good statistics on it, so I know that 60% of visitors will choose to read more about ITBS, and 40% will choose PFPS.|
+(Fun fact: after publishing this document for sixteen years now, I have quite good statistics on it, so I know that 60% of visitors will choose to read more about ITBS, and 40% will choose PFPS.)|

 |Continue reading about